Canarium decumanum

 Canarium decumanum is a tree in the family Burseraceae.
-The specific epithet decumanum is from the Latin meaning "greatest", referring to the tree's size.
+The specific epithet decumanum is from the Latin meaning 'greatest', referring to the size of the tree and the fruit.

 Description

 Canarium decumanum grows up to 54 m tall with a trunk diameter of up to 150 cm.
 The grey bark is smooth to scaly.
 The flowers are yellow-brown.
 The fruits are ellipsoid and measure up to 8.5 cm long.

 Distribution and habitat

 Canarium decumanum grows naturally in Borneo, the Moluccas and New Guinea.
 Its habitat is lowland forests.